TIGER-AI-Lab/StructLM/README.md

 Easy reproduction can be done with the [Llama-Factory](https://github.com/hiyouga/LLaMA-Factory).

 1. Follow the [data preparation steps](https://github.com/hiyouga/LLaMA-Factory/blob/main/data/README.md) on their repo to add one of the StructLM datasets from huggingface
 2. use the parameters in the bash script `StructLM_finetune.yaml`, as a reference replacing the parametres in block quotes [] with your paths.
-Then run something like
+Then start the training like
-   `llamafactory-cli train StructLM_finetuning.yaml`
+   `llamafactory-cli train StructLM_finetuning.yaml`, as [such](https://github.com/hiyouga/LLaMA-Factory/tree/b2fc7aeb03fbb40e9beb27e9958c958ee48e23cf?tab=readme-ov-file#quickstart)

 ## Evaluate StructLM-7B